 Each apartment has a fully equipped kitchen, wi-fi, and satellite television, and maintains the original architectural elements.
 If you’ve never been to Riquewihr don’t worry because in every room is a book with all the information you need; it includes a complete list of restaurants, maps, addresses of wineries, etc. Additionally, Jean-Paul and Martine are locals in Alsace and can offer insider information that you will find invaluable, especially if you are in Alsace to go wine tasting.

 You may rent a studio apartment or an entire house for a family holiday.
 I stayed in the Sylvaner apartment on the main street Rue de Général du Gaulle.
 Large enough for two people, it had a full kitchen, dining table, small sofa, and television, (though I never once turned it on).
-I stayed here for one week; by the time I left, I had begun to tell the time by listening to the nearby church bells.
+I stayed here for one week.
+By the time I left I could tell the time by listening to the nearby church bells.

 It was the ideal location for me–during the day I was out wine tasting, visiting museums, and walking the vineyards.
 But at night I came home to the almost deserted streets of Riquewihr.
 Devoid of crowds, I had time and space to compose my photographs and absorb the atmosphere.
 I thoroughly enjoyed my time there.
-You can also follow Jean-Paul on Facebook at I Love Riquewihr.
+Check rates for Riquewihr accommodations on Expedia and check rates for Les Remparts de Riquewihr on Tripadvisor.

 Alsace is located in far eastern France and borders Germany and Switzerland.
 If you fly to Germany, the closest airport is Frankfurt.
 From the airport, you can take a train to Colmar via Strasbourg.
 Once in Colmar, you can either rent a car or take a bus or taxi to Riquewihr.